Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of Kendall's tau matrix

 Obviously, the structural assumption is satisfied for any set of variables by using only groups of length $1$.
 Therefore, assuming larger groups will make the assumption more constraining.
 Indeed, in this framework, Kendall's tau matrix depends on

 free parameters.
 For a dimension of $100$, assuming we can split into $K=10$ groups of equal size, this translates to a reduction by factor of 10 of the number of free parameters to estimate (from $4950$ to $495$).
 Such a reduction suggests that the use of appropriate estimators can lead to significant estimation improvements.
+We will define estimators of the Kendall's tau matrix $\T$ under Assumption \ref{as:structural} for some known partitions $\Gc$ of $ \{1,\ldots, p\}$.
+Note that such partition can also be inferred from the data, see \cite{perreault,perreault2020hypothesis} and the thesis~\cite{perreault2020structures}.
+Even if Assumption \ref{as:structural} is not satisfied, the estimators that we will propose can still be of interest, for example to do linear shrinkage.

+Note that although our results are only interesting when $k_1 \neq k_2$, they also hold if a pair of form $(k_1, k_1)$ belongs to $J$.
+Indeed in this case we must have $\tau_{k_1, k_1} = 1$ and then all pairs of observations in the block will be concordant, so all our estimators will be equal to $1$.

+In this article, we are interested in the estimation of the intergroup Kendall's tau $\tau_{k_1, k_2}$ for some pair $(k_1, k_2)$ belonging to $J$, i.e. such that the block $[\T]_{\Gc_{k_1} \times \Gc_{k_2}}$ is a constant block.
+This means that the random vector $(\X_{\Gc_{k_1}}^\top, \X_{\Gc_{k_2}}^\top)^\top$ satisfy the following assumption. \begin{assumption}[Simplified Structural Assumption] Let $\X$ be a $p$-dimensional random vector of interest.
+Kendall's tau matrix of the random vector $\X$ can be written in the block form

+where $\tau \1$ represent a block filled with the value $\tau \in [-1, 1]$ and the symbol $\cdot$ represent any matrices of respective sizes $b_1 \times b_1$ and $b_2 \times b_2$ for some $b_1 \in \{1, \dots, p\}$ and $b_2 := p - b_1$. \end{assumption} Under Assumption~\ref{as:simp_structural}, we call $\tau$ \textbf{the intergroup Kendall's tau}, as a particular case of the previous framework.
+As discussed above, Assumption~\ref{as:simp_structural} may seem more constraining than the previous Assumption~\ref{as:structural}, but both assumptions are actually equivalent insofar as we are only interested in the estimation of each interblock Kendall's tau $\tau_{k_1, k_2}$.
+Therefore and in order to simplify the notations, we will choose to assume Assumption~\ref{as:simp_structural}.
+Similarly as the more general Assumption~\ref{as:structural}, Assumption~\ref{as:simp_structural} can be tested using the framework developed in~\cite{perreault2020hypothesis}.

 Note that \cite{perreault} proposed a similar model with a more restrictive version of Assumption~\ref{as:structural}, the Partial Exchangeability Assumption, by assuming that the variables could be partitioned into $K$ clusters with exchangeable dependence.